logan-montellimard-braga/hunch/README.md

 + `-t`, `--number-token`: A token character used as a placeholder for numbering replacement.
 Default "$".
 + `-n`, `--start-at`: A number to start the numbering.
 Default: "0".
 + `-o`, `--override`: Switch.
 If a file in input expression already exists, override it, otherwise do nothing.
++ `-c`, `--no-check`: Switch.
+Do not run integrity tests on entries and template files (invalid names, template not found, ...).
+Switching on this option while not in simulation mode may result in runtime errors if entries or template files are ill-formed.
 + `-v`, `--verbose`: Switch.
 Print debugging information.
 + `-s`, `--simulate`: Switch.
 Print the preview of the resulting file system tree after parsing the given input, and exit.